Diego Domínguez (actor)

-Diego Domínguez (born 13 October 1991), is a Spanish actor, singer and cage-fighter.
+Diego Domínguez (born 13 October 1991), is a Spanish actor and singer.
 He is known for playing the character of Diego in the Disney Channel telenovela Violetta.

 Personal life

 Diego was born in Zaragoza, Spain.
 His height is 177 cm and his weight is 62 kg.
 He has 3 tattoos.
 He dated his Violetta co-star Clara Alonso (who played Angie) from late 2012 to early 2018.